 Small dogs have a fast metabolism, meaning they burn energy at a high rate, although their small stomachs mean that they must eat little and often.
 Small-breed foods are specifically designed with appropriate levels of key nutrients and smaller kibble sizes to suit smaller mouths.
 This also encourages chewing and improves digestion.

-The American Cocker dog breed's coat is glamorous – and high-maintenance.
+The American Cocker Spaniel’s coat is glamorous – and high-maintenance.
 It is short and fine on the head, medium length on the body, but longer on the ears, chest, tummy and legs (known as feathering).
 The coat should be silky, flat or slightly wavy.
 Daily grooming is needed, together with regular trimming.
 Check ears, eyes, lip folds and feet daily.
 Early habituation to the grooming process is sensible and this is a breed that may benefit from professional grooming as well as daily maintenance at home, as a full bath and dry will take several hours to complete.